ff-ultima/ff-ultima.github.io/docs/settings/all/tab-settings.md

 This is not a "setting" but an "action" that some users may find helpful.
 To quickly switch between vertical or horizontal tabs
 - Right click any toolbar -> `Turn on/off Vertical Tabs`
 - Or open the `Settings Sidebar` -> `Turn on/off Vertical Tabs`
-<iframe width="70%" height="325" src="https://github.com/user-attachments/assets/ba5f1e26-4ca9-4cdc-882f-b937c7ab660c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="70%" height="325" src="https://github.com/user-attachments/assets/ba5f1e26-4ca9-4cdc-882f-b937c7ab660c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Autohide vertical tabs

 This is not a "setting" but an "action" that some users may find helpful.
 To autohide the vertical tab bar
 - Open the `Settings Sidebar` -> Turn on `Expand sidebar on hover`
-<iframe width="70%" height="325" src="https://github.com/user-attachments/assets/fb36e5e9-50b7-4c1d-9536-3ce43f72c65a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="70%" height="325" src="https://github.com/user-attachments/assets/fb36e5e9-50b7-4c1d-9536-3ce43f72c65a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### ultima.tabs.belowURLbar